Topological fine structure of an energy band

-Here, we revisit Anderson localization of trivial bands of 2D systems, class A, showing bands which cannot be localized by weak, generic disorder, even though their Chern number vanishes.
-Instead, there are multiple, robust extended states, which carry opposite Chern numbers, and which, as disorder is further increased, participate in the levitation and annihilation process [see Fig.~\ref{fig:main_idea}(b)].
-This behavior is still due to nontrivial topology, but it is the consequence of an index that is more general than the Chern number -- the \emph{localizer index} \cite{spectral_localizer, LORING2015383, Loring_Hermann_2, Loring_finite_volume}.
-While the Chern number is a global property characterizing the entirety of a band, the localizer index can be evaluated for different energies within a band, thus providing access to a topological fine structure.
-As we show, changes of this topological invariant necessarily lead to the formation of extended states that are robust against disorder.
+We characterize this behavior via the \emph{spectral localizer}, which provides an energy-resolved distribution of topological charge~\cite{spectral_localizer, LORING2015383, Loring_Hermann_2, Loring_finite_volume}, referred to as the \emph{topological fine structure}.
+While the Chern number is a global property characterizing the entirety of a band, the localizer index can be evaluated at a given energy, thus providing an internal topological structure.
+As we show, changes of this topological invariant necessarily lead to the formation of critical states that are robust against disorder.

 \emph{An example} --- We begin by illustrating our general conclusions using a simple 2D model: a two-band Chern insulator coupled to a single, trivial band.
 The momentum-space Hamiltonian reads